mygoare/mulChart/readme.md

 ### Data model

-Before start using the chart, you should organize your data which requested from server to the special Data model, after that you can bind it to the plugin.
+Before start using the chart, you should organize your data which requested from server to the specific Data model, after that you can bind it to the plugin.

 	var data =
     	{